stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 }
 ```

-## Creating Driver utility
+## Creating Driver Utility
 We have made good progress on our selenium utility methods to simplify test code.

-One downside we have observed is :
+Few items we have observed for improvement :
 - having to pass `WebDriver driver` parameters in each and every utility method we created.
 - no other way to easily handle it since only TestBase have driver defined.
 - need an ability to use same WebDriver instance everywhere.